BigelowD-CS450-AI/ShapeGrammar/README.md

 # ShapeGrammar
-An implantation of the shape grammar procedural generation method.
+An implementation of the shape grammar procedural generation method.
 This builds castles

 https://bigelowd-cs450-ai.github.io/ShapeGrammar/